Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Methodology

 \subsubsection{Preference Representation}

 Traditional CRSs are not designed to directly utilize natural language preference summaries.
-Therefore, we explore two methods to encode these summaries into a format suitable for existing CRS architectures:

-1) PLM-based representation: This method leverages a PLM to extract rich semantic representations from text.
-The PLM is adaptable and can be implemented as either a frozen or trainable text encoding model.
-In our implementation, we employ BERT~\cite{devlin_bert_2019} to encode the user preference summary as follows:
+We employ a PLM-based encoder to transform these summaries into a format suitable for existing CRS architectures.
+The encoder is adaptable and can be implemented as either a frozen or trainable text encoding model.
+We employ BERT~\cite{devlin_bert_2019} to encode the user preference summary as follows:

-where $\bm{s}_{c}^{\text{text}}$ is the encoded preference from text preference $\mathcal{P}$, specifically the [CLS] token embedding.
-The contextual understanding of language models enables $\bm{s}_{c}^{\text{text}} $ to capture comprehensive user preference summaries at both coarse-grained (i.e., overall user preferences) and fine-grained levels (i.e., current interests and specific items).
+where $\bm{s}_{c}$ is the encoded preference from text preference $\mathcal{P}$, specifically the [CLS] token embedding.
+The contextual understanding of language models enables $\bm{s}_{c}$ to capture comprehensive user preference summaries at both coarse-grained (i.e., overall user preferences) and fine-grained levels (i.e., current interests and specific items).

-2) EOS representation: Considering the auto-regressive nature of LLMs and the information-rich preference summaries generated by COMPASS, we implement a computationally efficient encoding method.
-This approach leverages the [EOS] token embedding from the COMPASS-generated summary as it encapsulates the cumulative context of the entire preference description.
-We then process this embedding through a lightweight two-layer Multi-Layer Perceptron (MLP) to encode the preference as follows:

-where $\bm{z}_{\text{EOS}}$ is the [EOS] token embedding from the COMPASS-generated preference summary, and $\bm{s}_{c}^{\text{EOS}}$ is the resulting encoded preference.
-This approach offers computational efficiency while still capturing the essential information from the preference summary, enabling effective integration with existing CRS models.
-To streamline the notation, we simplify $\bm{s}_{c}^{\text{text}}$ and $\bm{s}_{c}^{\text{EOS}}$ to $\bm{s}_{c}$.